Thermally Robust Cooperative Function in Mechanical Networks: Dimensionless temperature estimations for proteins

-Note that the crossover temperatures of our trained networks do not necessarily lie above the gray band, suggesting that cooperative function does not necessarily remain robust at biologically relevant temperatures.
-Clearly, however, the cooperative function of real proteins does remain robust at relevant temperatures.
-This suggests that it may be possible to train networks to have higher crossover temperatures.
-We show next that indeed it is possible to modify the training protocol to raise the crossover temperature significantly.
+Note that the crossover temperatures of our tuned networks do not necessarily lie above the gray band, suggesting that cooperative function might not remain robust at biologically relevant temperatures.
+Clearly, however, the cooperative function of real proteins \emph{does} remain robust at relevant temperatures.
+This suggests that it should be possible for tuned networks to have higher crossover temperatures.
+We show next that indeed it is possible to modify the tuning process to raise the crossover temperature significantly.